haskell-tools/haskell-tools/documentation/ht-refact.md

     - `GenerateExports FILE-NAME`
     - `FloatOut SRC-RANGE`
     - `ProjectOrganizeImports`
-  - File names must be specified relative to the project root.
+  - File names should be specified relative to the project root.
 Check the notifications when modules are loaded for the correct file pathes.
   - Source ranges can be given in the `startrow:startcol-endrow:endcol` format (for example `13:6-14:12`).
 If the start and the end position is the same you can omit the end (`13:6`).
 When supplying source ranges, please keep in mind that a tab character causes the insertion of enough spaces to align the current position with the next tab stop.
 Tab stops are 8 characters apart.
   - Writing `Try` before a refactoring command displays the changes as a unified diff instead of actually changing the source files.
 You can try out the results of a refactoring before you apply it.
   - When finished, use `Exit` to close the CLI.